coatespt/cursor-twitter/SESSION_NOTES.md

 This would be a significant effort.
 Interesting idea, but it's not 100% clear that it's worth doing.
 We need some investigation.

-The most important thing would be to run the profiler and see how much time is actually spent on busyword processing.
-It might not be much.

 Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much more accurate job of filtering out the true busy words for a given set of parameters.

 It is not clear how big an impact this would have on performance.
 All the BW processors are doing is counting and periodically computing Z on a thousand values in each of the three counter arrays.

-There is a tiny bit more work in the analysis to take only the words that appear in the required number of sets.
-It doesn't really affect the analysis phase that follows, and it's just a little more work for the main to put the tokens on more queues than before.
+You'd have to
+- Maintain 3 copies of the 3pk mappings
+- Three sets of queues
+- Three sets of busyword processors
+- Add a piece to the analysis thread to take all three sets of sets of busywords and and decide on what the final set is.
+- After that, it's the same.

 Risk.
 If multiplying the work in the busyword processors made them in aggregate slower than the combined main pipeline and the clustering, it would cause the queues to grow without bound and crash the program.
 You'd need to detect the problem and throttle the reads if this is a problem.
 Actually, this should probably be done anyway!
 Who knows if some combination of config parameters could cause this to happen.